DoTheEvo/veeam-prometheus-grafana/README.md

 * [Grafana](https://grafana.com/)

-A **powershell script** periodically runs on machines running VBR, gathering information about the backup-jobs using powershell **cmdlets**.
+A **powershell script** periodically runs on machines running VBR, gathering information about backup-jobs and repositories.
 This info gets pushed to a **prometheus pushgateway**, where it gets scraped in to prometheus.
-Grafana **dashboard** then visualizes the gathered information.
+Grafana **dashboard** then visualizes the gathered information.<br>

 ![dashboard_pic](https://i.imgur.com/pRuYTQF.png)